apocalyptech/bl3-cli-saveedit/README-saves.md

     bl3-save-import-protobuf -p edited.pbraw -t old.sav -c

+**NOTE:** This (and the JSON import) is the one place where these utilities *expect* to overwrite the file you're giving it.
+In the above examples, it requires an existing `old.sav` file, and the savefile contents will be written directly into that file.
+This option does *not* currently create a brand-new valid savegame for you.

 # Importing JSON

 If you saved a savegame in JSON format (using the `-o json` option),